NooneBug/obsidian_vaults/Entity_typing_sota/paper/2019 Xin - Put It Back, Entity Typing with Language Model Enhancement.md

 [[Inference Method - Threshold or Max]] is used as inference method on ET output.

 **Encoder**
-- Entity mention is encoded as the average of the entity's words [[Encoders - Pretrained Word Embeddings]]
+- Entity mention is encoded as the average of the entity's words #pretrained_word_embeddings_glove
-- Context is encoded with [[Encoders - Neural Based Models - Recurrent architectures | two BiLSTM]] with [[Encoders - Neural Based Models - Attention based architectures | self-attention]]
+- Context is encoded with two BiLSTM #encoders_with_recurrent_architecture  with self-attention #encoder_with_attention
 - Handcrafted features from [[2014 Gillick - Context-Dependent Fine-Grained Entity Type Tagging]] and [[2015 Yogatama - Embedding Methods for Fine Grained Entity Type Classification]]

 Then a linear layer produces a score for each type.
 The network is trained with BCE